 Jobson emphasised the importance of a purpose-built learning package seamlessly integrated with operational demands; “we knew that whatever we did had to be very purpose-built around those operational constraints and make sure that this learning package is something that we could make work in an operationally demanding role.”

-“The chemistry calls with Corndel Advance were about understanding our needs.
-We could provide Corndel Advance with all subject matter expertise regarding what it’s like to work at HMCTS and the data skills we need.
+“The chemistry calls with Corndel were about understanding our needs.
+We could provide Corndel with all subject matter expertise regarding what it’s like to work at HMCTS and the data skills we need.
 We needed more expert data knowledge.
-Corndel Advance’s external expertise made all the difference.”
+Corndel’s external expertise made all the difference.”
 Jacqueline Jobson.

 Driving real relevance.